-Furthermore, the Board believes that the interests of the vast majority of the Corporation's shareholders are well aligned, and that the engagement and dialogue established between the Corporation and its shareholders ensures that all shareholders who wish to be heard are.
-As Bombardier is firmly committed to providing investors with the highest level of meaningful and relevant disclosure in accordance with applicable corporate and securities laws and best practices, all shareholders have access to a broad range of information via, for example, the Corporation's annual information form, management proxy circular, quarterly and annual financial statements and annual report.
-As such, they invest in Bombardier knowingly of its dual-class share capital structure, which has been in place for over 35 years, and of the characteristics attributed to the Class A shares.
+The Board of Directors and the Corporation's shareholders determined over 35 years ago that a dual-class share structure was most appropriate in light of market conditions, the Corporation's shareholder base and the Corporation's needs.
+The Board of Directors continues to believe that this shareholding structure is the most suitable for the Corporation, that the interests of the vast majority of the Corporation's shareholders are well aligned, and that the engagement and dialogue established between the Corporation and its shareholders ensures that all shareholders who wish to be heard are.

+As Bombardier is firmly committed to providing investors with the highest level of meaningful and relevant disclosure in accordance with applicable corporate and securities laws and best practices, all shareholders have access to a broad range of information via, for example, the Corporation's annual information form, management proxy circular, annual and quarterly financial statements and related management's discussion and analysis.
+As such, they invest in Bombardier knowingly of its dual-class share capital structure and of the characteristics attributed to both classes of shares, including the fact that the Class B subordinate voting shares are restricted securities (within the meaning of the relevant Canadian regulations respecting securities).